GraphMetrics/graphmetrics-js/README.md

 The SDK needs a few elements to be properly configured.

-- apiKey: Your environment api key
+- `apiKey`: Environment api key
-- serverVersion: (Optional) The version of the server, necessary to catch regressions between releases
+- `serverVersion`: *(Optional)* Version of the server (catch regressions between releases)
-- clientExtractor: (Optional) Function that retrieves the client details from the context, necessary to differentiate queries coming from different clients
+- `clientExtractor`: *(Optional)* Function that retrieves the client details from the context (differentiate queries coming from different clients)
-- logger: (Optional) A structure logger that respects the interface, otherwise `console.log` is used.
-Adapters are provided for popular loggers (import `logging` from the middleware package).
+- `logger`: *(Optional)* Structured logger, `console.log` is used if not provided.
+Adapters are provided for popular loggers in `logging`.

 ### Client extractor

+- Client extractor fetches the client details from the context
+- Override the function to set custome name and version
+- Default behaviour differs per integration:
+    - `Apollo`: Uses the [Apollo client](https://www.apollographql.com/docs/studio/client-awareness/#using-apollo-server-and-apollo-client) default headers
-The client extractor fetches the client details from the context.
-By default, no details are fetched.
-We provide helper functions for the Apollo client, please let us know if you would like to see other clients supported.
-Note that by default the Apollo middleware will check for apollo client headers.
+    - `Others`: No details are fetched.

+Please let us know if you would like to see other clients supported by default